Nadim147c/Discord-handler/README.md

 # Discord Handler

 A complete discord.js typescript handler.
+Automatically register commands and subcommands.

+## Features

+-   Dynamic handler.
+You don't have to use `client.on` in your index file.
+-   Creates sub commands from directory name for handling them from different module.
+-   Automatically register commands.
+-   Handle other [`Buttons`, `SelectMenu`, `Modal`, `ContextMenu`] interactions.
+-   Handle `Message` and `Interaction` triggers.

 ---